north park home to baseball legend

 Local events and historic landmarks continue to celebrate Williams’ contributions, keeping his memory alive for both residents and visitors.

-“Ted Williams Field” stands as a testament to his enduring connection to North Park, ensuring future generations remember the baseball legend’s humble beginnings in the neighborhood.
+“Ted Williams Field” stands as a testament to his enduring connection to the neighborhood, ensuring future generations remember the baseball legend’s humble beginnings in the neighborhood.

 North Park: More Than Just a Trendy Neighborhood